 Scuba.
-Even if you aren't certified, some excursions will allow you and your youngster (age 12 and older -- check at the time of booking) to try an introductory dive with an instructor.
-Keep in mind that scuba dive excursions are the first to get canceled in high wind, and make sure you and your children aren't suffering from head colds or allergies at the time of the dive, or you may end up with sore ears.
+Even if you aren't certified, some excursions allow you and your kids (ages 12 and older -- check at the time of booking) to try an introductory dive with an instructor.
+Some cruise lines, including Royal Caribbean, will even arrange for you to get PADI certified on a cruise.

 Warning: Adults Only

 OK, we've helped identify the great-for-kids options.
 Now let us warn you away from shore adventures that generally don't appeal to small fry.

 Sunset or "Fun" Cruises.
 Any description that includes the words "free rum punch" or the equivalent is a tip-off that the outing wasn't designed with children in mind.
 Fun cruises are typically suited to young adults who want to mingle and party hard.

 Shopping Excursions.
 To most children, being dragged through Nassau's Straw Market or St. Thomas' jewelry shops for hours is not going to make Mom and Dad popular.
 Save it for when the children are in the kid's club -- or for another cruise.